How to become a manager from an engineer? By becoming a people person while still keeping your technical skills sharp!

-Then, create a checklist with markers of what you need to manage throughout your day.
-Then execute!
+Then, create a checklist of the most critical tasks to manage throughout your day, and execute!

 #12 Learn from past and existing great managers and teams

-Just like in engineering, you can always level yourself up as a manager.
+Like a 10x engineer, you too can level up as a manager.

 “How to become a manager from an engineer?” wrap up

-The transition from engineer to manager most always isn’t seamless.
-But by following these 13 tips, you can more easily make the transition.
+The shift from engineer to manager is rarely smooth.
+However, by following these 13 tips, you can navigate the transition with greater ease.